Trollicorn/Shell-Systems/README.md

   * Multiple semicolons could be right next to each other like ";;;" but would be treated as one semicolon
   * A semicolon as the first thing in the input will not return an error
   * If command isn't found, nothing is returned
+  * Virtual environment is not shown when activated

 ### Files and Function Headers
 * pargs.c